NortonAAA/Team_D_Final_Project/README.md

 Based off our research we have come to the conclusion that these cities provide the most useful informaiton in answering our question.
 Our research revoles around investigating what is the **average cost of living** based off the ten years.
 We will also be analyzing the **housing prices** in the desired locations.

+#### Update 11/17
+We have added additional data for Price Cut table from Zillow to test the additional accuracy.

 <img src=https://github.com/NortonAAA/Team_D_Final_Project/blob/main/images/pexels-karolina-grabowska-4506270.jpg width="400" height="400">